It worked. I never once thought it wouldn’t, but I was surprised how seamless the transition was.

 And then there is the big elephant in the room.
 Online yoga works… for some.
 There are so many others who don’t have access to a solid internet connection, phone, computer, Zoom account, or the space and quiet to practice yoga online.
 When you go to yoga to submerge yourself in the peace that is four walls somewhere other than home, it’s beyond challenging to repurpose the very place that stresses you out into your own practice oasis.

-We can continue to practice and teach yoga online and we will continue to practice and teach yoga in person.
-But this whole pandemic has really given us the opportunity as teachers to ask hard questions of ourselves about some bigger foundational tenets underlying our teaching.
+We can continue to practice and teach yoga online, and we will continue to practice and teach yoga in person.
+But the last year has really given us the opportunity as teachers to ask hard questions of ourselves about some bigger foundational tenets underlying our teaching.

 How are you managing your space?
 How are you connecting with your students?
 What is it that we as yoga teachers really do?
 It is arguably these very intangible aspects of the teachings—how we relate, connect, communicate, and hold space—that determine whether a student comes back to your class.